Rename rooms by groups

 The problem

-The problem, therefore, arises in that there is no association between the model group and the room.
-Ideally, we want to keep these two in sync.
-For example, if I name the model group ‘1B-6.0’, I want the room’s occupancy parameter to update.
+The problem arises in that there is no association between the model group and the room.
+Ideally, we want to keep these two elements synchronised.
+For example, if the model group is named ‘1B-6.0’, the room’s ‘occupancy’ parameter should also be updated.

 Dynamo automation

-The ‘Room.RenameByModelGroup‘ node, which is part of the Parametric Monkey Dynamo package, solves this problem.
-To use this node, first ensure that all rooms have the correct volume by adjusting the limit offsets.
-If a room overlaps into another above, the script will be unable to determine which room the model group belongs to.
+To solve this issue, Parametric Monkey has developed a Dynamo graph, available as part of our Dynamo Package Development service.
+Before running the graph, ensure all rooms have the correct volume by adjusting the limit offsets.
+If a room overlaps with another, the graph cannot determine which room the model group belongs to.
 The ‘Room.AdjustUpperLimit‘ node can help to adjust the room heights if required.
+Additionally, ensure that the model group’s origin point is located within the model group.
+Otherwise, this will cause errors in the synchronisation process.

 Leave a Reply